Student Fellowships & Grants

 - Pertinent ancillary documents in support of the proposed activity.

-The applicant completes the Initiative Grant Application and Budget Form and the narrative project description.
-These are then submitted to the faculty sponsor electronically.
-The faculty sponsor must review the entire grant application, provide an evaluative letter, and then email all materials directly to Joan Meyer, URC Administrator, at email@example.com.
+The applicant completes the Initiative Grant Application and Budget Form and the project proposal.
+The applicant will email these materials directly to Jolie Griffin, URC Administrator, at email@example.com.
+Jolie will send an email confirmation that the application was received.
+The faculty sponsor must review the entire grant application and provide an evaluative letter of support which can be included with the student's application materials or emailed directly to Jolie Griffin, URC Administrator, at firstname.lastname@example.org.